IAlkhovik/Alkhovik/README.md

 This is a repository containing projects, coded in Python, related to computer simulation.
 Currently, these include an initial value problem related to spread of disease within a population and the diffusal of traffic from a traffic jam.

+### Machine Learning (Jan 2023- May 2023): [https://github.com/IAlkhovik/Machine-Learning](https://github.com/IAlkhovik/Machine-Learning)

+This is a repository containing a project, coded in Python, related to machine learning.
+This project is designed to implement multiple machine learning models to predict the value of a property given its attributes.

 ### Tower Defense Game (Aug 2021- Dec 2021): [https://github.com/IAlkhovik/Tower-Defense-Game](https://github.com/IAlkhovik/Tower-Defense-Game)

 This is a repository containing a tower defense game, coded in Java/ JavaFX.
 It was developed in Java/ JavaFX, used a 2-week sprint Agile workplan, and used GitHub for collaboration and version control.